Rugilė Barzdžiukaitė, Vaiva Grainytė and Lina Lapelytė

 The cast of vacationers varies for every performance so each session will be a unique experience.
 You could therefore watch it several times and still be surprised.
 The best part is that you can even take part in it.
 The team is looking for people of every age, gender and race to become vacationers under their artificial sun and to experience the artwork from the inside.
 The only requirement is that you lounge on the beach for at least 3 consecutive hours.
 This is your chance to participate (and not just visit) to the Art Biennale in Venice!

-The opera performance takes place every Saturday (until October 31), non-stop from 10 am until 6 pm.
+The opera performance takes place every Wednesday and Saturday (until October 31), non-stop from 10 am until 6 pm.
 On the other days, you can listen to the opera and watch the (empty) beach.
 There will also be surprise performances from time to time.
 I really look forward to discover this intriguing set-up so I will plan my trip to Venice around it so I can visit it on a Saturday.
 The pavilion is located outside Giardini or Arsenale, so you can visit it without a Biennale ticket.

 The 3 female artists pay special attention to the relationship between documentary and fiction, reality and poetry as well as the overlap between theatre, music and visual arts.
 Their first contemporary opera, Have a Good Day!, won six international awards in Europe, and it has been performed in more than twenty festivals.
 It is still touring worldwide, so if you like the one in Venice (or you won’t be able to see it), you might want to check if it’s coming to a location near you.